dustinrubin/introspection-replication/README.md

 Fork of [victorgodet/llm-experiments](https://github.com/victorgodet/llm-experiments) with additional control experiments for the [introspection via localization](https://www.lesswrong.com/posts/3HXAQEK86Bsbvh4ne) protocol.

-The original experiment tests whether an LLM can localize which sentence a steering vector was injected into, framed as introspection.
-I ran the same protocol with alternative prompts to test what the model is actually detecting.
+The original experiment tests whether an LLM can localize which sentence a steering vector was injected into.
+I ran the same protocol with alternative prompts as control conditions.

 ## Control results